VladimirZadorozhny/BooksMarketManagmentSpringCore/README.md

-### Books Market (Console) — Pet Project
+# Books Market Console Application - Pet Project

 A small Spring Boot console application that simulates a tiny “books market” (library).
-It built as a study/practice app, runs in the terminal, uses plain SQL via Spring JDBC, and demonstrates a simple layered design (domain → repositories → services → console UI).
+It is built as a study/practice app, runs in the terminal, uses plain SQL via Spring JDBC and demonstrates a simple layered design (domain → repositories → services → console UI).

 ---